ManojkumarDataAnalyst/EXCEL-Projects/README.md

 various geographic features of a property like pollution level (NOX), crime rate, education facilities (pupil to teacher ratio), connectivity (distance from highway), etc. This helps in determining the price of a property.

+**Objective :**  Is to analyze the magnitude of each variable to which it can affect the price of a house in a particular locality.